I am going through the book of Jonah and in one of my devotions last week I was reading Chapter 2: 1-2.

 Maybe you don’t know why you speak the way you do to your husband.
 You can ask God to arrest you next time your mouth starts to run.

 Maybe your marriage is a mess.
 Or it’s average.
 Or quietly struggling.
-Ask God to show up and speak!
+Ask God to show up!
 He might begin to point out things, like the ungodly TV or music you listen to, which has influenced the way you think and filled your marriage with the world.

 Ask God to cleanse your heart and uproot those things from your life.